isabella232/lessonly.github.io/_styleguide/react.md

 When choosing names for new components, try to be as descriptive as possible.
 Ideally, anyone on the team will know the purpose of the component by reading its name.

-Note: What happens if there's more than one component defined in a file?
+What happens if there's more than one component defined in a file?
 First, leave a comment at the top of the file so that others reading the code will easily know that this file does not follow the standard convention.
 Second, before settling on a name for your file, talk to the team to ensure you've choosen the most descriptive name.

+**Note:** Not all files are named according to what the component is named.
+If you're searching for something, you may want to do a global search rather than just search file names.

 ## Imports